 Beth is a co-manager at a farming supply manufacturer in Arcola, Illinois.
 One day at work, Beth was pinned to the ground by a forklift that was backing up.
 The machine ran over her legs, crushing them.

-Beth was taken by ambulance to a hospital in Champaign, Illinois and subsequently transferred to a hospital in Springfield, Illinois.
-“I was told early on that I would lose my left leg,” says Beth.
-In addition to the severe injuries to Beth’s left leg, her right leg also sustained potential limb-threatening injuries.
+Beth was taken by ambulance to a hospital in Champaign, Illinois, and subsequently transferred to a hospital in Springfield, Illinois.
+“I was told early on I would lose my left leg,” says Beth.
+In addition to the devastating injuries to Beth’s left leg, her right leg also sustained limb-threatening damage.
 Beth spent five weeks in the hospital in Springfield, Illinois.

 After her left leg was amputated, doctors worked on saving her right leg.
 Beth says, “I had a skin graft and an external-fixation device to stabilize the leg.”
-An external-fixation is a surgical treatment where rods are screwed into bone and exit the body and are attached to a stabilizing structure on the outside the body.
+An external-fixation is a surgical treatment where rods are screwed into bone and attached to a stabilizing structure on the outside the body.

 Beth says, “Shortly after, my leg started showing signs of an infection.”
-After several issues with fighting off infections, Beth’s workers’ compensation catastrophic case manager at Paradigm, Kim Roberts, insisted Beth transfer her treatment to Washington University Orthopedics at Barnes-Jewish Hospital.
+After several issues with fighting off infection, Beth’s workers’ compensation case manager, Kim Roberts, insisted Beth transfer her treatment to Washington University Orthopedics at Barnes-Jewish Hospital.

 Kim says, “Once I got involved, I knew she needed a team of specialists to save her remaining leg.
 Dr. McAndrew, Dr. Brogan and Dr. Boyer are excellent to work with and really care about their patients.
-Washington University Orthopedics workers’ compensation office staff, Misty Ramirez and Laura Meyer, are life savers.
+Washington University Orthopedics workers’ compensation office staff, including Laura Meyer, are life savers.
 They expedite everything and make sure my injured workers are seen promptly.”